APL Leads Team to Develop National Cyber Test Range

 The Defense Advanced Research Projects Agency (DARPA) has awarded APL $7.3 million to help develop a "cyber range" to test cyber security technologies and protect government computer networks from attacks.

 Viruses, hackers, and other cyber threats are now a part of daily life.
 Malicious activity directed at government computer networks is growing more sophisticated, more targeted, and more prevalent.
-"The threat of terrorists seeking to exploit the Internet to cause very real damage to the nation's network of information systems—and therefore, its security—is very real" says Timothy Galpin, APL's Infocentric Operations Business Area Executive.
+"The threat of terrorists seeking to exploit the Internet to cause very real damage to the nation's network of information systems—and therefore, its security—is very real" says Timothy Galpin, APL's Infocentric Operations Mission Area Executive.

 Experts say that setting up a cyber range would allow the nation to research and realistically test methods to thwart such attacks.
 But in the world of cyber operations, such tests are infrequent, expensive, and time-consuming.
 So DARPA has asked an APL-led group and seven other teams to create detailed engineering plans for a National Cyber Range that will: